cayton10/EComm/README.md

 The image class contains a member function to process a product ID, search for an accompanying image in the 'products' directory, and returns the file path, and image name back to index.php for output.

+Styling the products card was pretty tough since the div containing the cards dynamically populates products using an owl-carousel.
+It took some hammering, but I got it done.